-Note: If for some reason, you KO any of the Tapu and fail to capture them, you can make them respawn again by defeating the Elite Four of the Pokemon League and returning to the ruins.
+Note: If for some reason, you KO any of the Tapu and fail to capture them, you can make them respawn again by defeating the Elite Four of the Pokémon League and returning to the ruins.

-6. Gain access to the Mega Evolution Ability
+6. Gain Access to the Mega Evolution Ability

 On Poni Island, on the way to the Battle Tree, you’ll encounter Dexio and Sina once again.
 Dexio will challenge you to a battle.
 After you defeat Dexio, the pair will teach you about Mega Evolution and give you your Mega Ring and an Alakazamite.

-7. Battle it out with Pokémon Masters Red and Blue
+7. Battle It Out With Pokémon Masters Red and Blue

 Well, you definitely heard that right!
-The original trainer and rival, Red and Blue (Green if you prefer to call him that), makes their epic appearance in Pokemon Sun and Moon.
+The original trainer and rival, Red and Blue (Green if you prefer to call him that), makes their epic appearance in Pokémon Sun and Moon.
 And that’s not all, they’ve come to challenge you to a grueling battle!

 At the entrance of the Battle Tree at the north-most part of Poni Gauntlet on Poni Island, you’ll be greeted by Red and Blue.
-At this point you can only battle one of them.
+At this point, you can only battle one of them.
 Choose either Red or Blue and you’re in for an epic fight!

-Note: If you want a more challenging battle, go for Red because his team are up a bit in terms of raw levels compared to Blue.
+Note: If you want a more challenging battle, go for Red because his team is up a bit in terms of raw levels compared to Blue.
 Anyway, both of their teams are definitely super strong and powerful so choose whoever you like!

-8. Unleash your mad Battle Skills at the Battle Tree
+8. Unleash Your Mad Battle Skills at the Battle Tree

 After beating either Red or Blue at the entrance of the Battle Tree, you gain access to the prestigious Battle Tree!
 At the Battle Tree, more exciting challenges awaits you!